WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 > ***Tusk.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 9 (2d6 + 2) slashing damage.
 >
 > ***Ram.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) bludgeoning damage and the target must succeed a DC 12 Strength saving throw or be knocked prone.

+**Shoveltusks** are moose-like beasts of the wintry continent Northrend, living in its southeastern areas.
+Their tusks are used to dig up roots and their great antlers are used to establish their dominance among rival mates.
+They are known to be fiercely territorial of their feeding grounds.

+\columnbreak

 ___
 > ## Silverback Gorilla <!-- https://wc5e-cr-calculator.frogvall.com/?0;14;119;7;12;24;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;;;;;;;1;;;;;;;;10;;;;;;;;;;; -->